Alexander Frei

-Alexander Frei or Alex Frei (born 15 July 1979) is a Swiss professional football coach and a former player who played as a forward.
+Alexander Frei (born 15 July 1979), commonly known as Alex Frei, is a Swiss professional football coach and a former striker.
 He was most recently head coach of FC Aarau in the Swiss Challenge League, the second tier of Swiss football.

 Frei began his career at Basel, going on to various other clubs in Switzerland, France and Germany before returning to his home club, where he won the Swiss Super League title in all four of his seasons, including doubles with the Swiss Cup in 2010 and 2012.

 Frei is the all-time leading scorer of the Switzerland national team with 42 goals in 84 games.
 He represented the country at two UEFA European Championships and as many World Cups.

 Club career

 Frei started his professional career with his hometown club of FC Basel, where he later was transferred to FC Thun, FC Luzern, and Servette FC, all in his native Switzerland.
 After a transfer to French club Rennes, he finished as the highest goal-scorer in Ligue 1 for the 2004–05 season with 20 goals.
 He was named Swiss Footballer of the Year the same season.
 He was also named Swiss Footballer of the Year in 2004 and 2007.

 Frei then signed a four-year contract with Borussia Dortmund on 29 June 2006.
 Dortmund paid a transfer fee of approximately €5 million for him.
 In the 2006–07 season, Frei was the highest goal scorer for Borussia Dortmund with 16 goals in 32 matches.

 He recovered from a long-term injury in the 2007–08 season to score six times in his last eight appearances for Borussia Dortmund.
 After speculation regarding his future, he came back to action against Schalke 04 in the fourth fixture of the Bundesliga.
 He scored two goals, equalising in an incredible game.

 On 17 July 2009, he left Borussia Dortmund after 74 league matches and, after six years, returned to Switzerland to sign with FC Basel.
 He made his debut in a 2–1 win over FC Sion on 26 July 2009.
 He made an assist and also scored the last minute winner in the match at the Stade Tourbillon.
 During the 2009–10 season he scored 15 goals in 19 league games and FC Basel won the Double.
 During the 2010–11 season he scored 27 goals in 35 league games, becoming the Swiss League Top goalscorer.